+Virginie Roiron

-Virginie Roiron is a Senior Lecturer in British and Commonwealth history.
+Senior Lecturer in British and Commonwealth history.

-Dispositif d'enseignement à distance envisagé / Online teaching method students actually enrolled.
+Dispositif d'enseignement à distance envisagé / Online teaching method

-Note that the online teaching method as well as the assessment might be slightly adapted according to the number of article among those proposed for each session).
-The online classes will take place on BBB (a BBB online class will be created every week in the corresponding section of the Moodle page)
+Note that the online teaching method as well as the assessment might be slightly adapted according to the number of students actually enrolled.

-- 45mn-to-one-hour online interactive classes every week for nine weeks - Weekly podcast lectures providing background knowledge on the topic discussed during the class
+- 45mn-to-one-hour online interactive classes every week for a first discussion on the topic of the week. - Weekly podcast lectures providing background knowledge on the topic discussed during the class

-Profitable participation in class discussions requires regular compulsory readings every week (at least one academic
+Profitable participation in class discussions requires regular compulsory readings every week.